-If the purpose and application of UEIs sounds familiar, then it should.
-It will serve as the replacement for the Dun & Bradstreet Data Universal Numbering System (DUNS) number.
+If the purpose and application of UEIs sound familiar, then they should.
+It will replace the Dun & Bradstreet Data Universal Numbering System (DUNS) number.

 Why the change?

-The federal government has used DUNS number to verify contractors since 1978.
-By 1998 it became a requirement in the Federal Acquisition Regulation (FAR).
+The federal government has used the DUNS number to verify contractors since 1978.
+By 1998 it became a Federal Acquisition Regulation (FAR) requirement.

 For decades Dun & Bradstreet had a monopoly over government validation numbers.
-By switching to a UEI, there will be a larger competitive space for entity validation.
+Switching to a UEI will create a larger competitive space for entity validation.

 Plus, for federal contractors and grant seekers alike, the process of obtaining validation will be simplified due to the new identifier being generated by SAM.gov.
 You will not have to go through an outside entity to obtain a UEI.

 Transition to the UEI

 What will the transition from the DUNS number to the UEI look like?

 For experienced contractors, such transitions have never been smooth.
 However, the UEI transition should prove to be different.